fabiommendes/sidekick/README.rst

 >>> filtered = filter(_.startswith('f'), names)

-The result is a filter object, which we convert to a list using the magic ``| L`` filter notation:
+The result is a filter object, which we convert to a list using the magic ``| L`` pipe notation:

 >>> filtered | L
 ['foo']

-In sidekick we can expliclty tell that a quick lambda or a function is a predicate by wrapping it with the predicate function:
+In sidekick we can explicitly tell that a quick lambda or a function is a predicate by wrapping it with the predicate function:

 >>> startswith_f = predicate(_.startswith('f'))